Get a quote

 Closeup of a fire on leaf litter

 Wildfires may not be the first risk people associate with Florida homes, but they are a historical issue in the state.
-In recent yeaers, Florida has had a barrage of wildfires hit the state.
-Every year dozens of wildfires burn tens-of-thousands of acres in the Sunshine State.
+In recent years, Florida has had a barrage of wildfires hit the state.
+Every year dozens of wildfires burn tens of thousands of acres in the Sunshine State.
 Some of the worst recent wildfires in Florida were three in the Panhandle that burned more than 34,000 acres together.

 Florida sees fires on a three- to five-year cycle, partly due to the tropical atmosphere that puts the state at the top of the list for lightning strikes.
-Worse, the risk for wildfires may be increasing with climate change.
+Worse, the risk of wildfires may increase with climate change.
 One of the results of more severe hurricanes is more dead vegetation to act as wildfire fuel.

 While you can’t completely protect your home from a wildfire, you take steps to reduce your risk.
 That starts with fireproofing your home and ends with home insurance that helps you recover if your home is damaged in a wildfire.